Skip to main content

 Legal Requirements for Releasing Your Track

-1. If your track is a cover, generally you won’t need a mechanical license.
-You must identify the track as a cover, credit all original rights-owners using information from PRO databases, and reference the original publishers.
-Additionally, if the right-owners are based in North America, you must exclude this territory from your distribution.
-Keep in mind that the original right-owners reserve the right to file a claim at any time, which can result in your track being removed from digital platforms.
+• If your track is a cover, generally you won’t need to provide a mechanical license to distribute it.
+However, you must label the track as a cover, credit all original rights-owners, and reference the original publishers.
+Additionally, if the right-owners are from North America, you must exclude this territory.

-To distribute music with us, all licenses must meet the following requirements:
+In order to distribute such tracks with us, all licenses must meet the following requirements:

 • Be provided in PDF format.